glycerine/hello_gio/README.md

-# hello word for Gio graphics
+# hello world for Gio graphics

 `hello_gio.go` is my hello world program for the
 Gio graphics package for Golang by Elias Naur.